Vince Cable: Personal life

 Cable's first wife was Olympia Rebelo, a Kenyan from a Goan Roman Catholic background, whom he met "in the unromantic setting of a York mental hospital where we happened to be working as nurses during a summer holiday."
 They had three children together and she completed her PhD in history at Glasgow University in 1976.
 Olympia was diagnosed with breast cancer shortly after the 1987 general election.
 After apparently successful treatment, the disease returned in the mid-1990s and before the 1997 general election.
 She died shortly after the 2001 general election.

 In 2004, he married Rachel Wenban Smith.
 When appearing on BBC Radio 4's Desert Island Discs programme in January 2009, Cable revealed that he wears the wedding rings from both of his marriages.

 A keen ballroom dancer, Cable long expressed his desire to appear on the BBC's hit television show Strictly Come Dancing; he appeared on the Christmas 2010 edition of the show, partnered by Erin Boag and dancing the Foxtrot.
 He performed well and scored 36/40 from the judges, including a mark of 10/10 from head judge Len Goodman.
 Cable was the second politician to appear on the show, after former Conservative MP Ann Widdecombe.

-Cable is a patron of MyBigCareer, a career guidance charity for young people, the Polycystic Kidney Disease Charity (PKD), the Changez Charity. and chair of HCT Group, a social enterprise transport operator.
+Cable is Patron of the homelessness charity SPEAR; Twickenham charities catering for mental illness amongst young people (Off the Record) and adults (Lunch at One); carers charities Crossroads Care and Homelink; music therapy for those with learning difficulties (OKMT); and cancer patient support, the Mulberry Centre.

 Cable's eldest grandson is social activist and entrepreneur Ayrton Cable.

-Cable revealed that he had a minor stroke while leader of the Liberal Democrats in his memoir.
-The stroke occurred in May 2018.